n-katti/snapchat-metadata-adder/Snapchat Media Cleaning Process.md

   - `02.
 Merged Videos/No Overlay Videos Merged`
   - `02.
 Merged Videos/Overlay Videos Merged`
   - `02.
 Merged Videos/Overlay Videos Without Overlays Merged`
+- NOTE:
+  - In order to run this, you need Exiftools downloaded and added to your PATH variable

 ## Move Non-Merged Videos
 - Run `move nonmerged videos.py` on: